hhursev/recipe-scrapers/docs/in-depth-guide-scraper-functions.md

 ### `host() -> str`

-Returns the host of the website the Scraper class is for.
+Returns the host of the website for the Scraper class.
 This is a constant `str` set in each Scraper class.

 ```python
 >>> scraper.host()